-My writing process has evolved to fit my evolving schedule, lifestyle, and genre, including the tools I use to construct first drafts.
+My writing process has evolved to fit my changing schedule, lifestyle, and genre, including the tools I use to construct first drafts.
 Computers were just coming into schools when I started my education.
 So, the first papers that I wrote for school were written longhand with pencil on lined notebook paper.
-It was only in fourth or fifth grade that teachers began to require that we type up our papers on the computer.
+It was only in the fourth or fifth grade that teachers began to require that we type up our papers on the computer.
 However, they still required us to submit our first drafts on pencil and paper.

 Many famous authors had specific preferences in their writing tools.
 Here are a few below:

 - Lewis Carroll wrote primarily in purple ink because this was the color used to correct papers when he worked as a math professor at Oxford, University

 - Virginia Wolfe used different colored inks for different types of writing.
 Purple was her favorite and used for her most important types of writing (novels, letters, etc.).

 - Charles Dickens wrote in blue ink because he said it dried the fastest.

 - Vladimir Nabokov wrote on 3x5 index cards paperclipped together and stored in small boxes.
 Entire novels would be written on these cards.

 - Eudora Welty straight pinned her stories together, often covering her entire room with long, clipped sheets of paper.